oracle-livelabs/em-omc/enterprise-manager/emcc/fleet-maintenance-hub/em-fleet-maintenance-hub.md

 ![](images/Intro-tile3.png " introduction for tile3")

-Tile 3, ***Patch Compliance for Targets***, list out the databases or grids that are subscribed to a gold image.
+Tile 3, ***Patch Compliance with Images***, list out the databases or grids that are subscribed to a gold image.
 If the image is not up-to-date,  a warning icon will be shown.
 Patch level will show following information.
 - If the target is on current version,  show "Current"
 - If the target is drifted, show 'Drifter'
 - Otherwise,  you will see the image version that the target is on